WSU-kduncan/s24cicd-Sgyamf/Project 5/README-CD.md

 Make a change to your repository.
 Commit the change and tag the commit.

-GitHub Workflow Success:
+# GitHub Workflow Success:
 Push the tagged commit to GitHub.
 Check GitHub Actions for the workflow status and success message.

-**DockerHub Pushed Images:**
+# DockerHub Pushed Images
 Ensure DockerHub receives the pushed images triggered by the workflow.

-Updated Container on Instance:
+# Updated Container on Instance:

 Verify that the Docker container on your instance is updated with the latest image.